imogenem/imogenem/README.md

 - CPSC 330: Applied Machine Learning
 - CPSC 444: Advanced Methods for Human Computer Interaction

+In my ongoing learning, I am
-- 🌱 I’m currently learning Python, and more about Node.js and Express.js
+- 🌱 currently learning Python, and more about Node.js and Express.js
-- 👯 I’m looking to collaborate on Hackathon Teams or small app development projects
+- 👯 looking to collaborate on Hackathon Teams or small app development projects

 Have a nice day!